grindsa/acme2certifier/README.md

 - "challenge" resource [(Section 7.5.1)](https://tools.ietf.org/html/rfc8555#section-7.5.1)
 - "certificate revocation" [(Section 7.6)](https://tools.ietf.org/html/rfc8555#section-7.6)

-acme2certifer includes experimental support for [TNAuthList identifers](https://tools.ietf.org/html/draft-ietf-acme-authority-token-tnauthlist-03) and [tkauth-01](https://tools.ietf.org/html/draft-ietf-acme-authority-token-03) challenges.
+Starting from version 0.4 acme2certifer includes experimental support for [TNAuthList identifers](https://tools.ietf.org/html/draft-ietf-acme-authority-token-tnauthlist-03) and [tkauth-01](https://tools.ietf.org/html/draft-ietf-acme-authority-token-03) challenges.
 Check [tnauthlist.md](docs/tnauthlist.md) for further information.

 ~~IMPORTANT: The current version does NOT perform Identifier validation.
 In the current version the acme server will change the status of each challenge to "valid" forcing an acme client to send the CSR immediately.~~